arcus/Arcus_Labs_Orientation/arcus_orientation.md

 For R users, check out this excellent resource: [Happy Git with R](https://happygitwithr.com/).
 It is a full and detailed set of instructions for how to get started using git if you're already using R and RStudio.

-## An important topic: the reproducible example
+## Troubleshooting: the Reproducible Example

 When you encounter an issue with your code and want to ask for help, you'll find the concept of the **reproducible example** to be very useful.